Robust Predictive Motion Planning by Learning Obstacle Uncertainty: Simulations of Reach-Avoid Motion Planning

-The three methods are further compared through $100$ Monte-Carlo simulations with a randomly sampled initial state for the SV, while other conditions are the same as in Fig.~\ref{fig:SIM4_path_comparison_two_vehicles}.
-The planners are compared by counting the collision-free rate of planning, where a collision-free mission is fulfilled if the EV has no collision with either the SV or the driving-area boundary.
-Among all successful cases, the completed cases are counted, where a complete mission means that the Euclidean distance between the state of the EV and its reference state converges to less than or equal to $0.2$ within a predefined time limitation ($13.75 \ {\rm s}$ in the simulation).
-For all completed cases with each planner, the minimum polytope distance between the EV and SV of each simulation (${ \rm min}(d^{e, s})$), the first time instant when the EV reaches the reference state ($\tau^{e, \rm ref}$), and the sum of the cost function value are compared, and the results are presented in Table~\ref{Table_stochastic_comparison_robot}.
-It is seen that the proposed method and RMPC achieve a collision-free rate of $100\%$, whereas DMPC achieves $76\%$.
-Among all collision-free cases, the proposed method and DMPC have a $100\%$ complete rate, while the complete rate for RMPC is $73\%$.
-Analyzing the random variables ${\rm min}(d^{e,s})$, $\tau^{e, \rm ref}$, and the sum of cost reveals that both the proposed method and DMPC guide the EV to the reference state at the same time instant, and the costs are close.
+The three methods are further compared through $300$ Monte-Carlo simulations with a randomly sampled initial state for the SV, while other conditions are the same as in Fig.~\ref{fig:SIM4_path_comparison_two_vehicles}.
+The planners are implemented with the prediction horizons $N=10$ and $N=8$, respectively, and are compared by counting the collision-free rate of planning, where a collision-free mission is fulfilled if the EV has no collision with either the SV or the driving-area boundary.
+Among all successful cases, the complete cases are counted, where a complete mission means that the Euclidean distance between the state of the EV and its reference state converges to less than or equal to $0.2$ within a predefined time limitation ($13.75 \ {\rm s}$ in the simulation).
+For all completed cases with each planner, the minimum polytope distance between the EV and SV of each simulation ($d_{ \rm min}^{e, s}$), the first time instant when the EV reaches the reference state ($\tau^{e, \rm ref}$), and the sum of the cost function value ($J_{\rm sum}$) are compared.
+The results are presented in Table~\ref{Table_stochastic_comparison_robot}.
+It is seen that only the proposed method achieves a collision-free rate of $100\%$ for both prediction horizons.
+Note that the RMPC does not achieve $100\%$ with $N=10$ because the obstacle occupancy expands with the prediction horizon.
+This reduces the driveable space, i.e., the feasible region, for the EV in the limited area, thereby causing collisions with the boundary in some cases.
+Among all collision-free cases, the proposed method and DMPC have a $100\%$ complete rate, while the RMPC does not fulfill all the tasks.
+Analyzing the random variables $d_{ \rm min}^{e, s}$, $\tau^{e, \rm ref}$, and $J_{\rm sum}$ reveals that both the proposed method and DMPC guide the EV to the reference state at the same time instant, and the costs are close.
 However, the proposed method demonstrates superior safety compared to DMPC.
 On the other hand, RMPC ensures a large distance between the EV and SV in each simulation, but it takes more time and a larger cost to converge.
+For the proposed method, although the prediction horizons $N=10$ and $N=8$ both result in $100\%$ collision-free rate and complete rate, the shorter horizon can cause a smaller minimum distance between the EV and SV, and a larger cost of the maneuver.
+The simulation results demonstrate that the proposed method performs successfully in the absence of prior knowledge, e.g., the unknown dynamics, unknown distribution of control actions, and uncertain intentions of the obstacle.
+Empirically, the results show that the proposed approach is safe in all considered instances, while simultaneously enhancing efficiency and feasibility and reducing the cost associated with motion-planning tasks compared with the RMPC.
+In contrast, when compared to the DMPC, it markedly increases safety without incurring additional costs or compromising the efficiency of executing the tasks.